IBM/teaching-your-monolith-to-dance/docs/README.md

 Application modernization is a journey of moving existing applications to a more modern cloud-native infrastructure.

-There are several approaches to application modernization and provided are key reference implementations to help you on your modernization jourey.
+There are several approaches to application modernization and provided are key reference implementations to help you on your modernization journey.

 ### Operational Modernization

 - Repackage the application to deploy within a container but maintaining a monolith application without changes to the application or runtime.
-This solution uses Appsody Operator, supported by IBM Cloud Pak for Applications, to deploy and manage the containarized application on Red Hat OpenShift.
+This solution uses Appsody Operator, supported by IBM Cloud Pak for Applications, to deploy and manage the containerized application on Red Hat OpenShift.

 ### Runtime Modernization